Admin368/U-Byte_Blastoids/README.md

          - go in folder "lib"
          - find file "liballegro_monolith-debug.dll.a"
          - Eg. "C:\Program Files (x86)\CodeBlocks\MinGW\lib\liballegro_monolith-debug.dll.a"
-     - While onTheLeftSide "Build" is selected
+     - While onTheLeftSide "Debug" is selected
          - do the same as above step
          - and find file "liballegro_monolith-debug.dll.a"
      - While onTheLeftSide "Release" is selected